Prasiolite - Prase quartz, green or hyaline

 Reload and clean

-Clear water without prolonged soaking, or a soft damp cloth and immediate and / form waves (Flower of Life or sacred geometries) / smudging (sage or incense) / resting in soft light on a druse, cluster, or quartz geode / singing bowl, Tibetan bells, or tuning fork
+Clear water without prolonged soaking, or with a soft, damp cloth followed by immediate drying / form waves (Flowers of Life or sacred geometries) / smudging (sage or incense) / resting in soft light on a druse, cluster, or quartz geode / singing bowl, Tibetan bells, or tuning fork

 Treatments to avoid